aibolem/RAMDanceToolkitwiki/about-Hakoniwa.md

 ## about Hakoniwa

-Hakoniwa is a kind of small laboratries that react to dancers' movement.
+Hakoniwa is a kind of small laboratories that react to dancers' movement.
 This works with the same concept as RAM scenes, but physical.
-Using motors, fans, electromagnets to create physical phenomenon to react to motion data, and show the reaction to dancers, so dansers can use this feedbacks as a part of their environment.
+Using motors, fans, electromagnets to create physical phenomenon to react to motion data, and show the reaction to dancers, so dancers can use this feedbacks as a part of their environment.

 Examples for Hakoniwas

 - ServoPendulum
 Double pendulum is attached on a servo motor.
-Dancer can control this servo motor's freqency controling distance between chosen 2 nodes.
+Dancer can control this servo motor's frequency controlling distance between chosen 2 nodes.

 * movie link comes